explosion-mental/wallust/docs/parameters/palette-table.md

 **HardDark16** | Harddark with 16 color variation
-**HardDarkComp** | complementary colors variation of harddark scheme **HardDarkComp16** | complementary colors variation of harddark scheme **Light** | Light bg, dark fg
+**HardDarkComp** | complementary colors variation of harddark scheme **HardDarkComp16** | complementary colors variation of harddark scheme **SalienceDark** | Dark with ascending salience, sampling the highest (default) gathered salient colors.
+**SalienceDark16** | SalienceDark but uses the 16 colors trick.
+**SalienceDarkBalanced** | SalienceDark, but sampling the median gathered salient colors.
+Use if you find all the colors screaming your attention (all very salient) and you want to tone it down.
+**SalienceDarkBalanced16** | SalienceDarkBalanced but uses the 16 colors trick.
+**SalienceDarkDistributed** | SalienceDark, but sampling distributed across gathered salient colors.
+Use if you find all colors screaming your attention (all very salient) and you want to spread it out.
+**SalienceDarkDistributed16** | SalienceDarkDistributed but uses the 16 colors trick.
+**SalienceDarkLow** | SalienceDark, but sampling the lowest gathered salient colors.
+Use if you find all colors screaming your attention (all very salient) and you *really* want to tone it down.
+**SalienceDarkLow16** | SalienceDarkLow but uses the 16 colors trick.
+**Light** | Light bg, dark fg
 **Light16** | Same as `light` but uses the 16 color trick **LightComp** | complementary colors variation of light